 Pregnancy and childbirth is a wonderful journey and being knowledgeable and flexible will empower you and your spouse to gracefully welcome the little bundle of joy to the world and the long wait of nine months is over.
 Your bags are packed for the hospital and you have a birthing plan discussed with your doctor.
-While you are getting ready for the big day, we will discuss some basic terms and management of labour and delivery.
+While you are getting ready for the big day, we will discuss some basic terms and management of labor and delivery.

 Lightening is when the baby's head settles deep into your pelvis.
 Your upper abdomen gets relief and gets less full and lower abdominal discomfort increases.
-This can happen anywhere from a few weeks to a few hours before labour begins.
+This can happen anywhere from a few weeks to a few hours before labor begins.

 Contractions are when your womb muscles harden and then relax.
-In the last few months of pregnancy you may experience Braxton Hicks contractions which are irregular and painless.
+In the last few months of pregnancy, you may experience Braxton Hicks contractions which are irregular and painless.

-False labour pains
+False labor pains

-You may experience irregular contractions of uterus, which may stop if you change positions, walk or rest.
+You may experience irregular contractions of the uterus, which may stop if you change positions, walk or rest.
 In doubt reach the hospital.

 True Labour pains

-These are regular, progressively increasing contractions and do not stop even on changing positions, walking or resting with each contraction lasting 30-60 seconds.
+These are regular, progressively increasing contractions and do not stop even on changing positions, walking, or resting with each contraction lasting 30-60 seconds.